MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetProcessFromOperation.md

 ## Description

-Returns the handle to the process associated with an operation
+Returns the handle to the process associated with an operation.

 ## Syntax